 – how things are going with you professionally, be it projects, bosses input, etc

-What does this mean in terms of your interactions with them and your behavior?
+What does this mean in terms of your interactions with these backstabbing co workers and your behavior?
 Here are six great tactics you can use to protect yourself from their maliciousness.

 - Learn the art of “non-answers.”
 On all matters related directly to you, professionally or personally, keep it vague and superficial.

 - Be astute.
 Anything that you rely upon them for always follow up, ask questions and look deeper than you would otherwise.

 - Be on the defensive.
 I know that isn’t fun, but you never know when or where this person is going to strike.
 If you can stay alert, you may be able to head something off before it becomes an issue.

 - Document and communicate.
 It is hard for a back stabber to “get cha” when you are open and transparent in your communication and updates to all the key stakeholders of your work.
 Also, when communicating with them, email-document your requests and correspondence.
 You will want to retain these communications in the event you need to defend yourself.